Joseph P. Kennedy Sr.: Early ventures

-Kennedy emerged as a highly successful entrepreneur who had an eye for value.
-For example, he was a real estate investor who turned a handsome profit from ownership of Old Colony Realty Associates, Inc., which bought distressed real estate.
+Kennedy emerged as an astute businessman who possessed an eye for value, possessing shrewd entrepreneurial acumen and savvy investment foresight.
+For example, as an active real estate investor, he turned a handsome profit from his privately controlled ownership of Old Colony Realty Associates, Inc., an investment company which bought distressed real estate throughout the United States.

 Although he was skeptical of American involvement in World War I, Kennedy sought to participate in wartime production as an assistant general manager of Fore River, a major Bethlehem Steel shipyard in Quincy, Massachusetts.
 There, he oversaw the production of transports and warships.
-Through this job, he became acquainted with Assistant Secretary of the Navy Franklin Delano Roosevelt.
+Through this job, he became acquainted with Assistant Secretary of the Navy Franklin D. Roosevelt.

 Wall Street and stock market investments

-In 1919, Kennedy joined the prominent stock brokerage firm of Hayden, Stone & Co. where he became an expert dealing in the unregulated stock market of the day, engaging in tactics that were later considered to be insider trading and market manipulation.
+In 1919, Kennedy joined Hayden, Stone & Co., a prominent stock brokerage firm with offices in Boston and New York, where he became an expert dealing in the unregulated stock market of the day, engaging in tactics that were later considered to be insider trading and market manipulation violations.
 He happened to be on the corner of Wall and Broad Streets at the moment of the Wall Street bombing on September 16, 1920, and was thrown to the ground by the force of the blast.
 In 1923, he established his own investment company.
 Kennedy subsequently became a multi-millionaire as a result of taking "short" positions following the 1929 stock market crash.

+Kennedy was enlisted in 1924 to help stabilize the stock of John D. Hertz's Yellow Cab Company, a taxi cab operator, against a bear raid; afterward, Hertz suspected Kennedy of carrying out such a raid against the stock himself.
+In 1933, he helped establish a "stock pool" that bought large quantities of stock in Libbey-Owens-Ford (LOF), an auto-glass manufacturer, and wash-traded huge volumes of stock among themselves while promoting the outright fraud that their company was related to Owens-Illinois, a glassmaker that made bottles which presumably would have profited from the imminent repeal of Prohibition.

 1929 Wall Street Crash

-Kennedy formed alliances with several other Irish-Catholic investors, including Charles E. Mitchell, Michael J. Meehan, and Bernard Smith.
-He helped establish a "stock pool" to control trading in the stock of glassmaker Libbey-Owens-Ford.
-The arrangement drove up the value of the pool operators' holdings in the stock by using insider information and the public's lack of knowledge.
-Pool operators would bribe journalists to present information in the most advantageous manner.
-Pool operators tried to corner a stock and drive the price up, or drive the price down with a "bear raid".
-Kennedy got into a bidding war for control of Yellow Cab Company.

 Kennedy later claimed he understood that the rampant stock speculation of the late 1920s would lead to a market crash.
-Supposedly, he said that he knew it was time to get out of the market when he received stock tips from a shoe-shine boy.
+It is said that he knew it was time to get out of the market when he received stock tips from a shoe-shine boy, but no evidence has been found of the anecdote and the first known version of the same tale was associated to Bernard Baruch in 1957.
 Kennedy survived the crash "because he possessed a passion for facts, a complete lack of sentiment and a marvelous sense of timing".